sleventyeleven/linuxprivchecker/README.md

 optional arguments:
   -h, --help           show this help message and exit

-  -s, --searches        Skip time consumming or resource intensive searches
+  -s, --searches        Skip time consuming or resource intensive searches

   -w, --write           Wether to write a log file, can be used with -0 to
                         specify name/location